Electromagnetic Energy Extraction from Kerr Black Holes: Ab-Initio Calculations: Results

 As anticipated, the BZ mechanism is an efficient process of conversion of the rotational energy into EM energy taking place when a force-free magnetosphere develops in BHs.
 As the preferred candidate mechanism to explain the power of relativistic jets in AGNs and GRBs, it plays a fundamental role in relativistic astrophysics.
 In what follows, we present the first measurements of the BZ luminosity from a fully kinetic GRPIC framework over the full range of the spin parameter.
 More specifically, we calculate the power emitted via the BZ mechanism in our split-monopole configuration by computing the Poynting flux over a two-sphere close to the BH horizon

-with $\bm{T}_{_{\rm EM}}$ being the EM part of the energy-momentum tensor, $S^r := \left( E_\theta H_\phi - E_\phi H_\theta \right) / (4 \pi \sqrt{\gamma})$ is the radial component of the Poynting vector, and $\bm{H}$ the magnetic field measured by an asymptotic observer (see \hyperref[sec:methods]{Methods} for details).
+with $\bm{T}_{_{\rm EM}}$ being the EM part of the energy-momentum tensor, $S^r := \left( E_\theta H_\phi - E_\phi H_\theta \right) / (4 \pi \sqrt{\gamma})$ is the radial component of the Poynting vector, and $\bm{H}$ the magnetic field measured by an asymptotic observer (see the \hyperref[sec:appendix]{Appendix} for details).
 The (time-averaged) results of the GRPIC simulations are shown with black filled circles in Fig.~\ref{fig:BZP}, with the corresponding error-bars.

 Already in the original work by Blandford and Znajek, an analytic expression was proposed to capture the dependence of the BZ power on the BH spin.
 Such a dependence can be expressed generically as